 Our research director sent a polite reply to the manager: Please let us know who replaced you and we’ll change the name.
 The manager refused, inviting us to do our own research, and insisting that her name be removed.

 As I review the correspondence between the team and this employee, I think what bothered me most was this: Instead of forwarding the inbound complaints to the right person, she just erased them.

 I’d given this company the benefit of the doubt over many years of handling cases, ranging from broken clothes dryers to leaky washing machines that had ruined kitchen floors.
 But after hearing of the indifferent attitude of a manager who was, at least at one point in her career, in a customer-facing position, I made a mental note to never buy an appliance from that company.

 For me, this served as yet another reminder that, like cockroaches scurrying from the light, companies with bad service reputations flee from the glare of openness and transparency.
 When they are confronted by their own customers, they simply push the “delete” button in an effort to make everything go away.

 It’s become something of a litmus test when I’m considering a purchase decision: How accessible is the company, when it comes to customer service?
 Are the names of its customer service managers and VPs in charge of the service department known?
-Do they answer their emails or simply forward them to the service department, where they’re met with a boilerplate response?
+Do they answer their emails or simply forward them to the service department, which greets them with a boilerplate response?

 Did the appliance manager executive trying to get off our list succeed?
 Yes and no. Her intransigence inspired my research team to dig harder and we found and published the names of several of her colleagues who were in a customer-facing position.
 Only reluctantly did we remove her name from the site.